DZykov/MultiplayerWebGame/readme.md

 The client-side (frontend) is run on netlify.
 Frontend creates polling request to the server and receives/sends all necessary data.

 #### Server:
-Server accepts only request from webshooterio.netlify.app.
-Since server doesn't perfom any calculations, it sorts data by rooms, then determines what information/data has to be send for each client.
+The server accepts only request from webshooterio.netlify.app.
+Since the server doesn't perform any calculations, it sorts data by room's ids, and then determines what information/data has to be sent for each client.

-The server is run on heroku.
-Server only accepts GET, POST, POLLING reqeusts from netlify.
+The server is run on Heroku.
+The server only accepts GET, POST, and POLLING requests from netlify.

 ## To-Do
 - Refractor client side